pranavpandey/dynamic-theme/README.md

 ## Format

 A dynamic theme can be represented as a `JSON`, `URL` or a `File` with `.theme` extension containing the JSON text.
-Use the Palettes app for Android to create or share the dynamic themes in various formats.
+Use the Palettes app for Android to create or share dynamic themes in various formats.
 However, the most suitable way is to share it via a URL that can be imported easily on various platforms.